mochi-hpc/mofka/docs/usage/advanced.rst

 pool is used.

 The above code however lets us better understand how configuration is passed to the partitions.
-Parameters starting with :code:`--topic.config` and :code:`--topic.dependencies` will be converted into JSON information for the partition.
+The :code:`--topic.<X>` arguments are translated verbatim into a JSON options object that mirrors the resulting Bedrock provider configuration.
 The above command will convert its arguments into the following.

 .. code-block:: json

    {
        "config": {
+           "type": "default",
            "partition": {
                "path": "/tmp/mofka"
            }